NATO: Membership

-NATO has thirty members, mainly in Europe and North America.
-Some of these countries also have territory on multiple continents, which can be covered only as far south as the Tropic of Cancer in the Atlantic Ocean, which defines NATO's "area of responsibility" under Article 6 of the North Atlantic Treaty.
+NATO has thirty-two members, mostly in Europe with two in North America.
+NATO's "area of responsibility", within which attacks on member states are eligible for an Article 5 response, is defined under Article 6 of the North Atlantic Treaty to include member territory in Europe, North America, Turkey, and islands in the North Atlantic north of the Tropic of Cancer.
+Attacks on vessels, aircraft and other forces in the North Atlantic (again, north of the Tropic of Cancer) and the Mediterranean Sea may also provoke an Article 5 response.
 During the original treaty negotiations, the United States insisted that colonies such as the Belgian Congo be excluded from the treaty.
 French Algeria was, however, covered until its independence on 3 July 1962.
-Twelve of these thirty are original members who joined in 1949, while the other eighteen joined in one of eight enlargement rounds.
+Twelve of these thirty-two are original members who joined in 1949, while the other twenty joined in one of ten enlargement rounds.

-Few members spend more than two percent of their gross domestic product on defence, with the United States accounting for three quarters of NATO defence spending.

 Special arrangements

 The three Nordic countries which joined NATO as founding members, Denmark, Iceland, and Norway, chose to limit their participation in three areas: there would be no permanent peacetime bases, no nuclear warheads and no Allied military activity (unless invited) permitted on their territory.
-However, Denmark allowed the U.S. Air Force to maintain an existing base, Thule Air Base, in Greenland.
+However, Denmark allows the U.S. Space Force to maintain Pituffik Space Base, in Greenland.

 From the mid-1960s to the mid-1990s, France pursued a military strategy of independence from NATO under a policy dubbed "Gaullo-Mitterrandism".
 Nicolas Sarkozy negotiated the return of France to the integrated military command and the Defence Planning Committee in 2009, the latter being disbanded the following year.
-France remains the only NATO member outside the Nuclear Planning Group and unlike the United States and the United Kingdom, will not commit its nuclear-armed submarines to the alliance.
+France remains the only NATO member outside the Nuclear Planning Group and, unlike the United States and the United Kingdom, will not commit its nuclear-armed submarines to the alliance.